IN THE COMMUNITY

 VITICULTURE & ENOLOGY PROGRAM AT WASHINGTON STATE UNIVERSITY (WSU)

 While winemaking might feel like an old, traditional process, there is still much to learn.
 Because of this, Chateau Ste.
 Michelle supports the Viticulture & Enology Program at WSU and the new Wine Science Center at WSU Tri-Cities.
 Their program is critical to the growth of the industry by providing cutting-edge research and training the next generation of vintners and grapes growers.
-Since 2008, Chateau Ste.
-Michelle has also partnered with Washington restaurants for the annual "Raise a Glass, Fund A Scholarship" program to benefit the Viticulture & Enology Program at WSU.
+Each fall Chateau Ste.
+Michelle also partners with Washington restaurants for the annual "Raise a Glass, Fund A Scholarship" program to benefit the Viticulture & Enology Program at WSU and other Northwest colleges.
+The program has raised $550,000 since 2008 to support the next generation of Northwest winemakers and grape growers.
+Thank you to the 2021 participating restaurants!